 After the winners have been announced, all entrants are provided with a copy of this report.
 Cambridge Market Research is happy to interpret these findings with each entrant, exploring any diagnostic feedback that may help in future product development and optimisation.

-Here’s a sneak peak into The Grocer New Product Awards judging this year!
+Here’s a sneak peak into The Grocer New Product Awards 2018 judging!